Our Vision and our Mission

 Our vision is to live in a world that respects the right of young people to develop in the best possible way.
 A world where everyone has the chance to live a self-determined, fulfilled and participatory life.

-Our goals until 2025
+Our goals till 2025

-Our goal is that from 2025 onwards, at least
+Our goal is that by 2025

-In our society, there is an increasing lack of spaces where young people can try things out and discover their strengths and potential, regardless of school performance and societal expectations.
+In our society, there is an increasing lack of spaces where young people can try things out and discover their strengths and potential, independent of school performance and societal expectations.
 Their right to the best possible development is being violated and our society is losing valuable resources that it urgently needs to master the challenges of our time.

 Experiences of success and self-efficacy outside the classroom lead to new perspectives and attitudes.
 As a result, participants gradually change their actions – often only after completing the Award – and gain the courage to set increasingly larger goals, reach for their personal stars and actively help shape our society.